Kxitij5/MechaMachine/README.md

 Follow the steps given below to setup this project on your machine/system.

 ### Prerequisites
-Ensure the following tools and hardware and software requirements:
+Ensure the following hardware, tools and software requirements:

 #### Hardware
 - 3D Print the printables given in the cad design directory.